laro/Cilia/1 Basics/3 Functions.md

 Function declarations start with the keyword `func`, as in Swift.
 Easier parsing due to clear distinction between function declaration vs. variable declaration, avoiding the [most vexing parse](https://en.wikipedia.org/wiki/Most_vexing_parse).

-Function parameters are given as `TypeName parameterName`, as with variable declarations.
-Multiple function parameters of the (exact) same type can be combined, as with variable declarations:
+Function parameters are given as `TypeName parameterName`, multiple function parameters of the (exact) same type can be combined:
 `func multiply(`**`Int x, y`**`) -> Int` // x _and_ y are Int

 Always and only in the trailing return type syntax (using `-> ReturnType`).